spartanchick619/SkyWelding/README.md

 ##Acceptance Criteria

-GIVEN that I am looking for a local welder WHEN I open the link/website THEN I can see their services WHEN I clock on "Contact Us" I am able to send an email for more information or to set up as appointment
+GIVEN that I am looking for a local welder WHEN I open the link/website THEN I can see their services WHEN I clock on "Contact Us" I am able to send an email for more information or to set up an appointment.

 ##Authors and Acknowledgment